MikeTaylor/palaeo-archbishop/archbishop-manuscript.md

 See below on Migeod's idiosyncratic numbering of the  vertebrae, and on how his numbering scheme corresponds with conventional numbering.

 Abbreviations:
+* PCPL, posterior centroparapophyseal lamina
-* PODL, postzygadiapophyseal lamina;
+* PODL, postzygadiapophyseal lamina
 * PRDL, prezygadiapophyseal lamina
-* SPOL, spinopostzygapophyseal lamina;
+* SPOL, spinopostzygapophyseal lamina
-* SPRL, spinoprezygapophyseal lamina.
+* SPRL, spinoprezygapophyseal lamina